GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 Bubblewrap [supports](https://github.com/GoogleChromeLabs/bubblewrap/releases/tag/v1.18.0)
 packaging PWAs for Meta Quest devices.

-It can generate *universal* APKs that open a TWA on regular Android devices and open Meta Quest Browser on Meta Quest devices, so it can be published to the Google Play Store and the Meta Quest Store.
+It can generate *universal* APKs that open a TWA on regular Android devices and Meta Quest Browser on Meta Quest devices, so the APK can be published to the Google Play Store and the Meta Quest Store.

 Assuming you have [Node.js](https://nodejs.org) installed, Bubblewrap CLI can be installed with the